tapiolindqvist75/MusicComposer/README.md

 3. Generating music from by chord first order.
 Using common progression varioations etc.
 4. Adding rests to music so melody can be sung
 5. Mobile application(s)
-6. Combining parts to make a full song applying cadences.
+6. Combining parts to make a full song by applying cadences.
 7. Chord assignment logic improvements.
-Preventing some dissonances.
+Preventing some dissonances. (ideas on this appreciated)